AshutoshPrajapathi/Code-player/README.md

 # Code-player

 It's a Simple code-editor for HTML,CSS and JavaScript.
-Developed using hTmL,CSS and jQuery one of the Framework of javaScript.
+Developed using HTML,CSS and jQuery one of the Framework of javaScript.